Property Investment Strategy

 What properties have been bought so far?

-MVDC's first purchase has been the acquisition of the site of an ASDA superstore in South Wales.
+MVDC’s first purchase was the acquisition of the site of an ASDA superstore in South Wales.
 This cost £11.52m, (including costs), and provides a rental income of £599k pa, (a yield of 5.2%).
 The purchase is very low risk, being a freehold acquisition of a new building, (constructed 2012), let on a long lease, (expiring 2037), to a single tenant, (ASDA), with a very strong covenant, (ability to pay).
 The tenant is responsible for the repair, maintenance and insurance of the building.

 MVDC completed on the purchase of Focal Point, in Leatherhead in December 2017 at a cost of £8.57m, (including costs).
 This is a pair of high quality office buildings let to Toshiba and Cisilion providing a rental income of £517k pa (a yield of 6.07%).

 In January 2018 MVDC completed on the purchase of Unity House, Basingstoke at a cost of £18.66m including costs.
 This investment provides a rental income of £1.06m pa, a yield of 5.64%.
 This is a further low risk, freehold acquisition.
 It is let on a long lease expiring in 2033.
 The single tenant Game Retail Ltd have a very strong covenant and are responsible for all maintenance and running costs.

 In July 2018 Mova completed on the purchase of the freehold of a Bupa care home in Stratford at a cost of £16.22m including costs.
 This investment provides a rental income of £997,000 pa, a yield of 6.15%.
 It is let on a long lease expiring in 2042 with regular rental uplifts linked to inflation.
 Bupa is a well known brand with a track record in running care homes and they are responsible for all maintenance and running costs.